+Do not attempt to dismantle or refill your Saxenda pen.
 Saxenda pens are pre-filled and cannot be refilled or serviced.
-Do not attempt to dismantle or refill your Saxenda pen.
-Once you have used all of the Saxenda in your pen, discard of the used pen and use a new pen.
+Once you have used up the Saxenda medicine in your pen, discard the used pen and begin a new pen.

 Never throw away Saxenda via household or water waste.
-Take any unwanted or expired Saxenda to your pharmacy and ask them to dispose of them safely on your behalf.
+Take any unwanted or expired Saxenda to your pharmacy and ask them to dispose it safely on your behalf.

-Always keep Saxenda pens, needles and sharp's containers out of the sight and reach from children and pets.
+Always keep Saxenda pens, needles and sharps bin's containers out of sight and reach from children and pets.

 Never share your Saxenda pens or needles with anybody else, even if they are experiencing the same symptoms as you.